Children's Art Therapy: Creations from Post Disasters

 etc. etc. which afforded me a lot of press access to the parks and I had friends in Imagineering.)
 Because of this, the decor of my living room was made of a lot of rare Disney illustrations including Imagineering sketches and plans for things like Pirates of the Caribbean, Space Mountain, etc. etc.

 Anyhow, when Gina came into my living room and saw these, she said with a smile, "Well THAT brings back a lot of memories!"
 And of course agreed thinking that they would for any Southern Californian who, like me, grew up with Disneyland as a part of their lives.
-But then she explained: "No, you don't understand--when I said I was a professional athlete?
+But then she explained: "No, you don't understand--when I said I was athletic?
 This is what I meant."
 And THEN she explained about her amazing career with the circus and then as Tink flying down that wire every night from the tip of the Matterhorn and lighting the Fantasy in the Sky show to the delight of millions of Disneyland guests, including, quite often, me!
 I was, of course, fascinated and happy to share a few Disneyland memories and explore my collection a bit further as she did her job for FEMA and made her inspection and notes.

 When we were done and she got back in her car I thanked her and then leaned in close and added this: "Oh, and Gina?
 One more thing?"
 "Yes, Dan?" she replied.